GoogleCloudPlatform/ai-on-gke/finetuning-llama-7b-on-l4/README.md

 We’ll walk through fine-tuning a Llama 2 7B model using GKE using 8 x L4 GPUs.
 L4 GPUs are suitable for many use cases beyond serving models.
 We will demonstrate how the L4 GPU is a great option for fine tuning LLMs, at a fraction of the cost of using a higher end GPU.

 Let’s get started and fine-tune Llama 2 7B on the [dell-research-harvard/AmericanStories](https://huggingface.co/datasets/dell-research-harvard/AmericanStories) dataset using GKE.
-For fine-tuning, Parameter Efficient Fine Tuning (PEFT) and LoRA is used so fine-tuning is posible on GPUs with less GPU memory.
+Parameter Efficient Fine Tuning (PEFT) and LoRA is used so fine-tuning is posible on GPUs with less GPU memory.

 As part of this tutorial, you will get to do the following: